Savory and spicy Thai fusion linguine pasta with broccoli, carrot, chili pepper, tofu and basil, also known as drunken linguine.

 We source the ingredients used in our dishes daily for maximum freshness.
 In Thailand food is normally made with ingredients that have arrived directly from farms that same day.
 In order to come as close as possible to the experience of Thai food as it's made in Thailand, we start by seeking out and handpicking ingredients everyday that are as fresh as possible.

-Whether easy to find produce such as lettuce, tomotoes and cabbage, or more difficult to source ingredients such as galangal, lemongrass, kaffir lime leaves, fingerroot (Chinese ginger) or Thai basil, we make an effort to find the best individual ingredients available each day.
+Whether easy to find produce such as lettuce, tomotoes and cabbage, or more difficult to source ingredients such as galangal, lemongrass, kaffir lime leaf, fingerroot (Chinese ginger) or Thai basil, we make an effort to find the best individual ingredients available each day.

 Turmeric Rice, served as a decorative cylindrical shape topped with tofu slices, thin carrot and cabbage slices, avocado slices and sprinkles of dried seaweed with a tofu cream sauce.